TaraKhodaei/TopicContml/README.md

 $\huge{\color{purple}{\textsf{Bootstrap Analysis}}}$

 $\large{\color{purple}{\textsf{TopicContml Bootstrap}}}$<br/>
-we apply TopicContml to the aligned dataset using 1000 bootstrap replicates and reporte majority-rule consensus trees (output `bootstrap_majority.tre`).
+we apply TopicContml to the aligned dataset using 1000 bootstrap replicates and report the majority-rule consensus trees (output `bootstrap_majority.tre`).
 We also map the bootstrap replicates onto the best topology tree found by TopicContml as the reference tree  (output `bootstrap_target_best.tre`).<br/>
-We also do bootstrap analysis to the unaligned dataset.
+We do the same bootstrap analysis to the unaligned dataset.
 > * **Aligned Dataset:**
 >> Loci Folder
 >> ```